mraza007/blog/_posts/2024-10-28-building-container-runtime-python.md

 4. **No AppArmor/SELinux**: No mandatory access control.

-These missing features are why you should never use our implementation in production!
+These missing features are why you should never use this implementation in production!

 ## Conclusion